NahomAzmach/Bond-Identifier/README.md

 # Bond-Identifier
 ---

 My project applies infrared spectroscopy concepts to a program that identifies bond peaks from IR charts.
-It takes 3 visible identifier inputs: #i) peak shape (narrow/broad) #ii) peak strength (strong/medium/weak) #iii) approximate bond frequency wavelength.
+It takes 3 visible identifier inputs: 1.) peak shape (narrow/broad) 2.) peak strength (strong/medium/weak) 3.) approximate bond frequency wavelength.
 Based on these inputs, it outputs the bond structure represented by the peak.

 # The logic behind the program